RakhithJK/Mailu-Mailu-wiki/Pull-request---Review-guide-lines.md

 * Documentation is updated
   * Features / enhancements that change the functioning of the software, result normally in documentation that must be updated.
   * Have a quick look at the relevant documentation and ask yourself if this is still sufficient after merging this PR.
+* Actually read the documentation via a running documentation container.
+  * Sometimes it is rendered differently than expected.
+Actually reading the modified docs via the running documentation container helps catching this.
 * PR is for a single feature or bug.
 * PEP8 compliant.
   * In the future we will have github actions checking this.
 Does the workflow state it is PEP8 compliant?